 Basically, the Balloonstyle requires the input of a separate command, which doesn’t appear as a default in a standard .kml file created by tools (like Google MyMaps).
 The code can look as below:

 <font face=”Courier New”>$[description]</font>

 I used this simple code in order to customize the .kml balloon about the World’s highest arc dam (Pic.
 30, 31).

-In the result of this simple balloonstyle presented above, the colour changed and the font family remains the same for the whole content.
-This is a basic example of BalloonStyle edition.
+In the result of this simple balloon style presented above, the colour changed and the font family remains the same for the whole content.
+This is a basic example of the BalloonStyle edition.

-For more wide purposes the BalloonStyle can be used likewise “Description”, which will make our .kml presence a bit better (Pic.
+For more wide purposes the BalloonStyle can be used likewise a “Description”, which will make our .kml presence a bit better (Pic.
 32-34).
-We gained an another frame with different colour, our Balloon layout, standard for all places included in this .kml file.
-Moreover, the “Description” field remains almost empty, which at same point can be important, about which more underneath.
+We gained another frame with different colours, our Balloon layout, and standard for all places included in this .kml file.
+Moreover, the “Description” field remains almost empty, which at the same point can be important, about which more underneath.

 So I have shown you 2 ways of content management in .kml files.
 Both in the ‘<Description>’ and ‘<BalloonStyle>’ you can input wide front-end elements, which should work without the problem in Google Earth software.